fghaas/fghaas.github.io/content/articles/blog/no-you-wont-get-a-powerpoint.md

 Please do not attempt to foist a slide deck format on me.
 Please stop asking for a PowerPoint, or a Google Slides link, or a PDF.
-And if these are the only formats you are willing to accept, please that state that clearly and up front in the CFP, because it means I won't be submitting a proposal to your conference.
+And if these are the only formats you are willing to accept, please do state that clearly and up front in the CFP, because it means I won't be submitting a proposal to your conference.